-First stop was the tourist information point to pick up our 72 hours Bratislava Cards and we booked in to the 2pm daily free walking tour which is included with your card.
+First stop was the tourist information point to pick up our 72 hours Bratislava Cards.
+We made sure to book into the 2 pm daily free walking tour which is included with your card.

-From here we walked through Primate’s Palace (the pink palace), which is situated next to the tourist office.
-You can get discounted entry to the place which is famous for its Hall of Mirrors, cultural events and tapestries.
+From here we walk through Primate’s Palace (the pink palace), next to the tourist office.
+You can get discounted entry to the palace.
+Its most famous for its Hall of Mirrors, cultural events and tapestries.

-We decided to do a long loop which took in Palffy Palace, Bratislava Castle, along the Danube River, out by Eurovea shopping centre and back to The Blue Church.
+We decide to do a long loop which took in Palffy Palace, Bratislava Castle, along the Danube River, out by Eurovea shopping centre and back to The Blue Church.

 Pálffy Palace – Bratislava City Gallery

-This late-Classicist style building was owned by the Palffy family and inside are a series of exhibition spaces with permanent and temporary exhibitions.
+This late-Classicist style building was owned by the Palffy family.
+Inside is a series of exhibition spaces with permanent and temporary exhibitions.
 Entry to Pálffy Palace art gallery is free with the card and it’s an extra euro to take photos inside.

-The big attraction is a gifted installation, Passage by Matej Krén which consists of almost 15,000 books in a mirrored walkway which is designed to give the illusion of endless rows of books.
-This is designed to represent the infinity of human knowledge, but also great for fans of optical illusions!
+The big attraction is a gifted installation, Passage by Matej Krén.
+It consists of almost 15,000 books in a mirrored walkway.
+This gives the illusion of endless rows of books.
+It represents the infinity of human knowledge, but is also great for fans of optical illusions!

-The gallery is a wonderful space with old coins, curious sculptures and the top floor is dedicated to temporary exhibitions.
-On our visit we happened upon artist and photographer Ľuba Stacha, who had detailed local Bratislava life before and after the Velvet Revolution in 1989.
+The gallery is a wonderful space with old coins and curious sculptures.
+On the top floor, you can find temporary exhibitions.
+On our visit, we happen upon artist and photographer Ľuba Stacha, who detailed local Bratislava life before and after the Velvet Revolution in 1989.

 Hoopla Tip: If you love art there are a lot of gallery spaces in Bratislava!
 Nedbalka Gallery with its Guggenheim style interior, modern art gallery Dunubiana which is built on an island and takes roughly 50 minutes to get there on the bus or visit Gallery Multium, a gallery dedicated to optical illusions – all come with a discount using the Bratislava Card.

-By Most SNP bus station (under the UFO bridge) is a path which leads uphill, along cobbled side streets and through parks with panoramic city views and up to Bratislava Castle.
+By Most SNP bus station (under the UFO bridge) is a path which leads uphill.
+Along cobbled side streets and through parks with panoramic city views you finally get to Bratislava Castle.

-The first record of a castle on this site was from 907 and it’s first inhabitants were the Celts.
-It was built in the renaissance style in the 16th century and was spruced up in recent years into the beacon of the city it is today.
+The first record of a castle on this site was from 907.
+Its first inhabitants were the Celts.
+It was built in the renaissance style in the 16th century.
+It was spruced up in recent years into the beacon of the city it is today.

-Inside you can use your Bratislava Card to gain free entry into the Slovak National Museum, which has various collections and exhibitions throughout the year.
-We visited a superb exhibition on the Celts and climbed the tower inside for views up to the Carpathian Mountains.
+Inside you can use your Bratislava Card to gain free entry into the Slovak National Museum.
+The castle has various collections and exhibitions throughout the year.
+We visit a superb exhibition on the Celts and climb the tower inside for views up to the Carpathian Mountains.

-Not to be missed are the Baroque gardens behind the castle, city views over the Danube River to the UFO Bridge and the colourful Petržalka neighbourhood – a remnant of communist times which is home to 100,000 people in the city.
+Don’t forget to visit the Baroque gardens behind the castle.
+Enjoy city views over the Danube River to the UFO Bridge and the colourful Petržalka neighbourhood.
+This is a remnant of communist times which is home to 100,000 people in the city.